csongorb/devolutionizer/process/dialogue.md

 ## 2025-02-14 Csongor: Let's do this!

 Ohnooo, why this title?!
-I had to pick one for the repository, I'm really afraid it's going to stick!
-We'll need to find another one!
+I had to pick one for the repository, I'm really afraid it's going to stick.
+We'll need to find another one.

-Hey Hanniyeh,
+Hey Haniyeh,
 Sorry for doing it like this, just opening a repo.
 I still feel that you are looking for your right role in Devolution, and among many other things, I feel strongly that this could be a good one.

 But what do I mean?
 At the core: